 Teachers and support services

 All schoolteachers in Finland hold master’s degrees and have completed extensive teacher training.
-In addition, each school has one or more special teachers who support students who may need extra help.
+In addition, each school has one or more special teachers who support students who may need extra help or have special needs.
 Nurses, psychologists and counsellors are also on hand to offer assistance when needed.